shanglin/m33_mira_v4/code.phasei/direct.psf/readme.txt

 3. direct.allframe.phot.r
 Use ii6308.fits as master.
 Determined PSF for individule images.
 Use 3-sigma ALLSTAR results to match frames.
 Set FI = 2 for DAOPHOT & ALLSTAR.
 This setting would take longer time than (1) and (2).
 Success!
-Very look light curves.
+Very good light curves.